972-908-0401

 There is not enough research or data to support the notion that oil pulling is good for your teeth.
 It’s not recommended by the ADA (American Dental Association).
 If you choose to try oil pulling, it’s best to consult with your dentist to make sure you do it properly and it’s crucial that you maintain good oral care.

-4. Brushing with Lemon Juice and Baking Soda
+4. Brushing with Lemon Juice and Baking Sodabaking soda and lemon juice for teeth

 Many people suggest lemon juice and baking soda as a DIY toothpaste to whiten your teeth.
 Baking soda is a mild abrasive that is capable of removing some stains.
 Lemon juice is acidic, so it enhances the effects of the baking soda.